Romny468/FHICT_s4/Personal_project/readme.md

 # This script will encrypt every file within the directory the script is located

 ## v1
-barely working encrypting and decrypting programs
+Barely working encrypting and decrypting programs

+## v2
+Key will be encrypted 5 times before it is stored.
+Password is needed before files are decrypted.
+If password is entered 3 times incorrectly, program will end.